-Morocco encapsulates magic and mystery unlike any other country.
-Riding camel back into the Saharan desert sunset, sipping on a steaming cup of mint tea and navigating your way through maze-like souks are just a few of the unforgettable experiences you will encounter.
-From snake charmers and storytellers to magic genie lamps and fire-eaters, travelers around the world find themselves immersed in this unimaginable destination.
+Morocco encapsulates magic and mystery, unlike any other country.
+Riding camel back into the Saharan desert sunset, sipping on a steaming cup of mint tea, and navigating your way through maze-like souks are just a few unforgettable experiences you will encounter.
+From snake charmers and storytellers to magic genie lamps and fire-eaters, travelers worldwide find themselves immersed in this unimaginable destination.

 Located on Morocco's Atlantic coast, Casablanca is the modern heart of Morocco.
-This port city is the country's largest city as well as the busiest port, accumulating a population over 3.5 million residents!
-Casablanca is truly a thriving business center composed of bustling restaurants and nightclubs as well as art venues.
-The city's most recognizable landmark is the Great Hassan II Mosque and its towering 700-foot tall minaret.
+This port city is the country's largest city as well as the busiest port, accumulating a population of over 3.5 million residents!
+Casablanca is a thriving business center composed of bustling restaurants, nightclubs, and art venues.
+The city's most recognizable landmark is the Great Hassan II Mosque and its towering 700-foot-tall minaret.
 One of the largest mosques in the world, the Hassan II Mosque is full of intricate mosaics, carved wooden ceilings, and overall breathtaking beauty.
-The construction of this fascinating masterpiece took more than 7 years and 10,000 craftsmen.
+The construction of this fascinating masterpiece took over seven years and 10,000 craftsmen.
 Casablanca is also home to Mohamed V Square, the United Nations Place, the Habous Quarter, Notre Dame de Lourdes Cathedral, and the residential area of Anfa.

 - Sahara Desert

 Visiting the Sahara Desert is certainly a bucket list item to check off.
-The Sahara is the world's largest hot desert, and the third largest desert overall.
-The desert is so large that it nearly covers a third of the entire continent of Africa, and is almost the size of the United States!
-Although the topography is known for its imposing sand dunes (some reaching almost 600 feet high), they only cover about 15% of the entire desert.
-Other features include mountain, salt flats, basins and depressions.
-This hot and extremely dry area is home to over 500 species of plants and over 200 animal species, camels being the most iconic animal to roam the Sahara.
+The Sahara is the world's largest hot desert and third-largest.
+The desert is so large that it nearly covers a third of the entire continent of Africa and is almost the size of the United States!
+Although the topography is known for its imposing dunes (some reaching nearly 600 feet high), they only cover about 15% of the entire desert.
+Other features include mountains, salt flats, basins, and depressions.
+This hot and arid area is home to over 500 species of plants and over 200 animal species, camels being the most iconic animal to roam the Sahara.
 The average temperature for the desert lingers around 86°F, with a record of reaching 136°F!

 - Todra Gorge Canyon

-The Todra Gorge Canyon is composed of a series of limestone river canyons in the eastern side of the High Atlas Mountains.
-This canyon was created by the Todra and Dades River, once flowing 25 miles through the towering cliffs and have since dried up, leaving behind a narrow track only 10 meters wide.
-The Todra Gorge is recognized world-wide as one of the most spectacular canyons, and for good reason.
-In some areas of the canyon, the gorge stretches just 33 feet across, but skyrockets more than 500 feet tall!
-Although the canyon is located in a remote area in Morocco, it remains a popular tourist destination, allowing travelers to hike through the curving paths and taking advantage of the incredible photo opportunities.
+The Todra Gorge Canyon is composed of a series of limestone river canyons on the eastern side of the High Atlas Mountains.
+The Todra and Dades Rivers created this canyon, once flowing 25 miles through the towering cliffs and have since dried up, leaving behind a narrow track only 10 meters wide.
+The Todra Gorge is recognized worldwide as one of the most spectacular canyons, and for a good reason.
+The gorge stretches 33 feet in some canyon areas but skyrockets more than 500 feet tall!
+Although the canyon is located in a remote area in Morocco, it remains a popular tourist destination, allowing travelers to hike through the curving paths and take advantage of the incredible photo opportunities.

 - Mint Tea

-Tea is hands-down Morocco's most beloved beverage.
+Tea is, hands-down, Morocco's most beloved beverage.
 The act of brewing and sipping on a steaming cup of tea is a long-lived tradition that symbolizes hospitality and friendship.
-Tea was introduced to Morocco in the late 1600s, but became popular around the country in the mid-19th century.
-In the mid 1800s, tea was seen as a luxury, but quickly became a staple of everyday life for all classes in the early 1880s.
-Although there is a variety of teas enjoyed, the most iconic is mint tea.
-Moroccan mint tea is a golden-amber colored green tea prepared with spearmint leaves and sugar, providing the immaculate balance of strength, sweetness and mintiness.
+Tea was introduced to Morocco in the late 1600s but became popular in the mid-19th century.
+In the mid-1800s, tea was seen as a luxury and became an everyday staple for all classes in the early 1880s.
+Although many teas are enjoyed, the most iconic is mint tea.
+Moroccan mint tea is a golden-amber-colored green tea prepared with spearmint leaves and sugar, providing a perfect balance of strength, sweetness, and mintiness.
 Mint tea is served throughout the day, especially at mealtimes.
-While the woman of the house prepares the food, the tea is often brewed by the man and is considered to be an exquisite art passed down through generations.
+While the woman of the house prepares the food, the tea is often brewed by the man and is considered an exquisite art passed down through generations.

-Fez is Morocco's ancient cultural capital, full of a variety of bustling cafes, outdoor markets, exotic souks and more.
+Fez is Morocco's ancient cultural capital, full of a variety of bustling cafes, outdoor markets, exotic souks, and more.
 This area of Morocco is famous for its walled city, Fez el Bali.
-Designated a UNESCO World Heritage Site, the city is the best-preserved medina in the Arab world, the world's largest car-free urban space, and is also home to the world's oldest university.
+Designated as a UNESCO World Heritage Site, the city is the best-preserved medina in the Arab world, the world's most significant car-free urban space.
+It is also home to the world's oldest university.
 A trip to Fez's medina will not disappoint as you wander through the estimated 9,500 streets full of vibrant souks.
-Admire the countless artisan and merchant stands, surrounding yourself with the sights and smells of colorful and aromatic spices, fresh and dried fruits, hand-made clothing and shiny genie lamps.
-The medieval center of Fez has not changed for centuries, and is an ancient place where traditions are still practiced in everyday life.
+Admire the countless artisan and merchant stands, surrounding yourself with the sights and smells of colorful and aromatic spices, fresh and dried fruits, hand-made clothing, and shiny genie lamps.
+The medieval center of Fez has not changed for centuries and is an ancient place where traditions are still practiced in everyday life.

-A souk is a traditional marketplace usually separated into various sections for different kinds of trades where travelers can discover the real Morocco.
-From vendors selling spices and herbs to pottery and leather goods, there is no shortage of what treasures you will find!
+A souk is a traditional marketplace usually separated into various sections for different trades where travelers can discover the real Morocco.
+From vendors selling spices and herbs to pottery and leather goods, you will find no shortage of treasures!
 Located on popular trading routes, people journey through here from all directions, with merchants often traveling by camel or donkey.
 Tourists are drawn to the narrow, curving streets to experience the bustle and charm of these souks, where locals rely on them for their everyday essentials.
-In addition to copious amount of vendor stalls, prepare to witness storytellers, snake charmers and fire-eaters among the open-air market, showcasing the magic that encapsulates Morocco.
+In addition to many vendor stalls, prepare to witness storytellers, snake charmers, and fire-eaters in the open-air market, showcasing the magic that encapsulates Morocco.
 A crucial part of shopping in the souks is haggling.
-Negotiating the prices of goods should be done in a friendly manner, and don't be afraid to walk away if a final price cannot be agreed upon.
+Negotiating the prices of goods should be done in a friendly manner, and be bold and walk away if a final price cannot be agreed upon.

 - Volubilis Roman Ruins

-Volubilis is one of Morocco’s best-preserved Roman ruins located between the cities of Fez and Meknes.
-It is said that the giant walled city, full of grand residences and stunning mosaic tile work, was once home to over 20,000 residents.
+Volubilis is one of Morocco's best-preserved Roman ruins between Fez and Meknes' cities.
+It is said that the big walled city, full of grand residences and stunning mosaic tile work, was once home to over 20,000 residents.
 In the 1800s, the Lisbon Earthquake targeted the region, leaving the buildings in ruins.
 In the late 1990s, Volubilis was marked as a UNESCO World Heritage site.
 The unimaginable beauty of the building remains illustrates the importance of Volubilis.
-The Basilica was once one of the finest Roman basilicas in Africa that stood as the city's legal administration, standing two stories high prior to the destruction.
+The Basilica was once one of the finest Roman basilicas in Africa that stood as the city's legal administration, standing two stories high before the destruction.
 Beside it was the Capitoline Temple that was built in dedication to the Roman state's trinity of divinities.
 Finally, the stunning Decumanus Maximus represented the commercial heart of Volubilis, once holding dozens of shops in the upper-class neighborhood.
-Today, admire the stone blocks covered in images, which would have been signs for the numerous shops.
+Today, admire the stone blocks covered in images, which would have served as signs for the numerous shops.

 Already booked on one of our packages to Morocco?
 See everything you need to know before you go.